hidayantoadi/laundry/readme.md

 -   Dashboard Customer
 -   Ubah thema (untuk saat ini hanya ada Dark & White)

-## Sponsors

-Support E-Laundry by becoming a sponsor on [Saweria](https://saweria.co/andes2912).
-Your logo will show up here with a link to your website.

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).